-David's photographs are carefully composed with attention to light and detail that is reminiscent of classical painting and are often described as cinematic and poetic.
+David’s photographs are crafted with a masterful attention to light and detail, that evoke the timeless beauty of classical painting and are often described as cinematic and poetic.
 Blending fine art aesthetics with documentary realism his images honour and elevate everyday spaces into timeless works of art.
-His work is deeply rooted in Irish culture that resonate globally and often explore themes of memory, identity and cultural heritage.
+His work is deeply rooted in Irish culture that resonate globally and often explore themes of memory, identity and cultural heritage

-Regularly published in international magazine and press publications his work has featured in The New York Times, Elle, Stern, The Times of London, The Wall Street Journal, and The Guardian, among many others and he has completed work for Nobel Prize winner Gabriel García Márquez and Booker Prize winner John Banville.
+His images have featured in prestigious international publications, including The New York Times, The Guardian, The Wall Street Journal, The Times of London, Stern and Elle.
+Additionally, he has completed work for celebrated authors such as Nobel laureate Gabriel García Márquez and Booker Prize winner John Banville.

 David’s artistic practice has earned recognition through exhibitions at major institutions, including the National Portrait Gallery in London, the National Gallery of Ireland, and the Irish Museum of Modern Art.
 His work has also been widely showcased across Europe, the United States, Asia, and Africa, affirming its universal resonance.